AiAware-Audit-Solutions/azure-search-openai-demo/README.md

 This solution creates a ChatGPT-like frontend experience over your own documents using RAG (Retrieval Augmented Generation).
 It uses Azure OpenAI Service to access GPT models, and Azure AI Search for data indexing and retrieval.

-This solution's backend is written in Python.
-There are also [**JavaScript**](https://aka.ms/azai/js/code), [**.NET**](https://aka.ms/azai/net/code), and [**Java**](https://aka.ms/azai/java/code) samples based on this one.
-Learn more about [developing AI apps using Azure AI Services](https://aka.ms/azai).

 [![Open in GitHub Codespaces](https://img.shields.io/static/v1?style=for-the-badge&label=GitHub+Codespaces&message=Open&color=brightgreen&logo=github)](https://github.com/codespaces/new?hide_repo_select=true&ref=main&repo=599293758&machine=standardLinux32gb&devcontainer_path=.devcontainer%2Fdevcontainer.json&location=WestUs2)
 [![Open in Dev Containers](https://img.shields.io/static/v1?style=for-the-badge&label=Dev%20Containers&message=Open&color=blue&logo=visualstudiocode)](https://vscode.dev/redirect?url=vscode://ms-vscode-remote.remote-containers/cloneInVolume?url=https://github.com/azure-samples/azure-search-openai-demo)

-## Important Security Notice

-This template, the application code and configuration it contains, has been built to showcase Microsoft Azure specific services and tools.
-We strongly advise our customers not to make this code part of their production environments without implementing or enabling additional security features.
-See our [productionizing guide](docs/productionizing.md) for tips, and consult the [Azure OpenAI Landing Zone reference architecture](https://techcommunity.microsoft.com/blog/azurearchitectureblog/azure-openai-landing-zone-reference-architecture/3882102) for more best practices.

 ## Table of Contents